 Leonardo Imanol Rosado González was born and raised in Puerto Rico.
-He started with gymnastic training in Arecibo, Puerto Rico in his early years.
-At the age of 9, he started ballet with “Bellas Artes de Arecibo” (Arts School).
-There he studied under the tutoring of Lisbeth Zeda, Wayne Report, and Carla Curret.
-During his first year, he was awarded a scholarship to “Ballet de San Juan” where he was exposed and trained under their entire faculty.
-Later on, he was the only person in Puerto Rico that earned a scholarship titled “Futuro Danzante”( Future Dancer) at 13, with the opportunity to attend Germany for ballet training.
-That same year he started training under Waldo Gonzalez and the faculty of the “School for the Performing Arts”.
-There he not only developed his ballet skills but also expanded his dance vocabulary in many other styles including Modern, Musical Theater, and hip-hop.
-During that time, when he started high school he enrolled in “Julian E. Blanco Escuela especializada en Ballet” (Specialized School in Ballet) where he remained for three years.
-At 16 he was awarded with a Two-year male scholarship with the Central Pennsylvania Youth Ballet.
-There he trained under late Marcia D. Weary, Darla Hoover, Simon Ball, Andrea Long, Nicholas Ade, Alan Hineline, and the rest of the CPYB faculty.
-He was allowed to perform various Balanchine ballets like The Nutcracker (The Cavalier, Tea, Spanish, Hoops, Soldier Doll, etc) and Tarantella.
-Also, he was given the chance to dance in some of Alan Hineline’s choreographies and ballets.
+Leonardo began training in gymnastics in their early years and, at the age of 9, started ballet with Bellas Artes de Arecibo (Arts School) under Lisbeth Zeda, Wayne Report, and Carla Curret.
+During their first year, they were awarded a scholarship to train at Ballet de San Juan.
+At age 13, Leonardo became the only person in Puerto Rico to earn a scholarship, titled Futuro Danzante ( Future Dancer), which created an opportunity for them to train under Waldo Gonzalez at the School for the Performing Arts.
+There Leonardo developed their ballet skills and expanded their dance vocabulary in modern, musical theater, and hip-hop.
+During that time, Leonardo began high school and enrolled in Julian E. Blanco Escuela Especializada en Ballet (Specialized School in Ballet) where they remained for three years.
+At 16 Leonardo was awarded a two-year scholarship with the Central Pennsylvania Youth Ballet (CPYB) where they trained under the late Marcia D. Weary, Darla Hoover, Simon Ball, Andrea Long, Nicholas Ade, and Alan Hineline.
+At CPYB, Leonardo also gained the opportunity to dance in ballets by George Balanchine and Alan Hineline.